-But since we wouldn’t need the engines for the final testing of our man overboard drills under sail, we were still able to complete that testing once we reached the calmer waters of Bequia.
-It took everyone several tries (and Carl took a beating) but eventually we all managed to rescue Carl under sail without any instruction from Joel.
+Since we didn’t need the engines for the final testing of our man overboard drills under sail, we were still able to complete that testing once we reached the calmer waters of Bequia.
+It took everyone several tries (and Carl took a beating) but eventually, we all managed to rescue Carl under sail without any instruction from Joel.

 Once we were secured, Joel opened the engine hatch and quickly set about trying to diagnose the engine problem while Dave dutifully handed him tools with one hand, anchor beer in the other.
 I mixed myself a cocktail (because anchor beers aren’t just about beer) and Nick and Alyssa took a swim.

 I will paraphrase the next hour for you as I remember it:

 Joel: It could be the do-hickey (insert actual diesel engine part here).
 Let me check that.

 Joel: It could also be the thing-a-ma-bob (I really hope diesel engine parts are not on the next test).
 Let me try this.